GreptimeTeam/docs/docs/nightly/en/user-guide/operations/region-failover.md

 <sub>\*: Assuming the unflushed data size is 0.5GB.</sub>
 <sub>\**Replay data size: The total size of WAL data that needs to be read to reconstruct the memory state.</sub>

 ### Suggestions for improving recovery time

 We have calculated the recovery time under different Number of regions per Topic configuration for reference.
+In actual scenarios, the read amplification may be larger than this model.
 If you are very sensitive to recovery time, we recommend that each region have its topic(i.e., Number of regions per Topic is 1).